-- Cover lawn movers and equipment with tarps or plastic sheeting.
+- Cover lawn mowers and equipment with tarps or plastic sheeting.

-- Fill in as if you were assembling a zigsaw puzzle.
+- Fill in as if you were assembling a jigsaw puzzle.
 Use every space possible.

 - Last, pack your first night box or boxes – with snacks, cold water, paper places, plastic cups and utensils and more.

 Following are some of the items that can’t be transported in moving trucks.
 Your truck rental company will have a complete list.